ImageImage

 Collateral application

-Build templates and assets that elevate your position and emphasize viability with consistently professional pitch decks, website, banners, sales sheets, and social media.
+Build assets that elevate your position and emphasize viability with a focused and consistent pitch deck, website, and social media templates.

 startup founder packages

-Set up your design strategy so you have a metric for the creative decisions that will happen in following phases.
+Set up your brand design strategy so you have a metric for the decisions to be made during visual development.

 • Tricia is able to deliver concepts that are on strategy and on brand.
 I never felt like we were working with a freelancer but rather an internal team member who understands our business well.